neodigm/www.neostudios.com/CONTRIBUTING.md

 <!-- omit in toc -->
-# Contributing to Vivid Vector Alphabet
+# Contributing to Chicago Vivid Vector Alphabet

 First off, thanks for taking the time to contribute! 👁️